While Asus is not the most well-known name in the PC world, they are fast becoming popular.

 The keyboard is backlit and the keystrokes are extremely responsive and hit the mark every time.
 The speakers provide a clear crisp sound and the laptop has built-in smart amplifier technology.
 This gives you excellent control over the sound quality and output.

-Another reason for this being one of the best gaming laptops is VR compatibility.
-This Asus laptop can handle most leading headsets and give you solid performance with the lowest latency.
+Another reason for this being one of the best gaming laptops is the VR compatibility.
+This Asus laptop is able to handle most leading headsets and give you solid performance with the lowest latency.

 As far as a gaming laptop goes there are very few drawbacks to mention.
 The keyboard has a soft touch to allow for great gaming but can be a hindrance when typing.
 This can make typing tasks a chore but I doubt that gamers are too concerned about that.